lmondada/dphil-thesis/content/04_matching/07_benchmarks.md

 advantage can be obtained regardless.

-**Implementation.**&emsp; We provide an open source implementation in Rust of pattern independent matching using the results of \cref{sec:toy}, described in more detail in \cref{app:portmatching}.
+**Implementation.**&emsp; We provide an open source implementation in Rust of pattern independent matching using the results of this chapter, described in more detail in appendix [B]({{< relref "/99_appendix#app:portmatching" >}}).
 The implementation works for weighted or unweighted port graphs---of which typed minIR graphs are a special case---and makes none of the simplifying assumptions employed in the theoretical analysis.

 **Benchmarks.**&emsp; To assess practical use, we have benchmarked our implementation against a leading C++ implementation of pattern matching for